-With its almost over exaggerated – yet gentle – sloped form and rather low palm arch, the Touch Mouse does not look all that special at first glance.
+With its almost over-exaggerated – yet gentle – sloped form and a rather low palm arch, the Touch Mouse does not look all that special at first glance.
 In fact, it looks pretty much like another ambidextrous mouse, albeit with unusual ergonomics.
 This, however, is a classic example of first impressions being wildly off base.
-The first clue that MS Touch is not you typical mouse is the almost flat and rather long slope to the button area.
+The first clue that MS Touch is not your typical mouse is the almost flat and rather long slope to the button area.

 Having said that, this mouse can recognize two- to three-finger gestures.
 Depending not only on the direction you move your finger(s) over it, but the number of fingers you use determines the command it sends on to the operating system.
-For example, three fingers drawn straight down towards you equals a minimize all command that brings up your desktop; swiping two fingers to the left or right “snaps” the activate window to either 50% left of right coverage (a real boon for multi-screen setups!).
+For example, three fingers drawn straight down towards you equals a minimize all command that brings up your desktop; swiping two fingers to the left or right “snaps” the active window to either 50% left of right coverage (a real boon for multi-screen setups!).

 You can still send the normal left and right mouse button commands by pressing down on where they should be.
-The entire front half of the Touch Mouse’s shell will rock and you will hear a switch being activated.
+The entire front half of the Touch Mouse’s shell will rock and you will hear a switch is activated.
 In other words, you need not rely on the touch area to get work done; the standard mouse features are all there, but they are just hidden from plain view.
 The only issue with the design of MS Touch Mouse is the glossy smooth plastic that dominates the two side grip panels.
 This is going to make gripping this mouse a tad more difficult than it otherwise would be.

-The underside of the Touch Mouse is done in a pearl white color scheme that contrasts nicely with the black top.
-The four main features include the recessed storage area for the nano transceiver (about the size of a quarter); the sensor suite itself; power switch; and the battery compartment.
+The underside of the Touch Mouse is done in a pearl white color scheme that contrasts nicely with the blacktop.
+The four main features include the recessed storage area for the nano transceiver (about the size of a quarter); the sensor suite itself; the power switch; and the battery compartment.
 The small storage slot is spring-loaded, allowing easy removal of the USB transceiver.
 The battery compartment can hold two AA batteries which Microsoft claims should be good for up to six months.